 - 2.7.5: All development shall be required to provide connected sidewalks that accommodate higher pedestrian volumes and provide adequate direct pedestrian access from the public sidewalk to the building.
 The primary building pedestrian entrance(s) shall be visible and directly connected with the sidewalk or multipurpose pathway within the street on which building is fronting via a minimum 5-foot-wide direct sidewalk connection. - 2.7.6: When utilizing the bonus, gated communities are not allowed.
-Demonstrate crossparcel connections between new development sites and adjacent parcels to create connectivity. - 2.7.7: Avoid overly large block sizes to maintain a walkable scale and promote access between destinations and transit stops. - 2.7.8: To provide appropriate transitions to existing neighborhoods, locate the taller buildings on parcels directly fronting C&Cs with transitions in height where C&C development abuts lower density/intensity development.
+This is not intended to preclude internal site security.
+Demonstrate cross-parcel connections between new development sites and adjacent parcels, when complementary uses are adjacent, to create connectivity. - 2.7.7: Avoid overly large block sizes to maintain a walkable scale and promote access between destinations and transit stops. - 2.7.8: To provide appropriate transitions to existing neighborhoods, locate the taller buildings on parcels directly fronting C&Cs with transitions in height where C&C development abuts lower density/intensity development.
 Building volumes are divided to appear as smaller volumes grouped together.
-Volume breaks may be achieved by volume projections and recesses, and varying volume heights and roof lines. - 2.7.9: Configure projects in the C&Cs to allow for phased intensification. - Buildings constructed in early phases of a multi-phase project should be aligned fronting primary streets. - Parking lots should be laid out to accommodate future buildings and parking structures. - Utilities should be located and designed to permit ultimate build out at maximum intensity with minimal disruption to improvements delivered in earlier phases of the project. - Landscaping shall focus on providing shade, accentuating buildings and public spaces, and screening residential from non-residential uses. - 2.7.11: For projects over 5 acres that are multifamily, mixed-use, or non-residential, no less than 10% of the development should be dedicated to public green space or open space.
+Volume breaks may be achieved by volume projections and recesses, and varying volume heights and roof lines. - 2.7.9: Configure projects in the C&Cs to allow for phased intensification. - Buildings constructed in early phases of a multi-phase project should be aligned fronting primary streets. - Parking lots should be laid out to accommodate future buildings and parking structures. - Utilities should be located and designed to permit ultimate build out at maximum intensity with minimal disruption to improvements delivered in earlier phases of the project. - 2.7.10: Landscaping shall focus on providing shade, accentuating buildings and public spaces, and screening residential from non-residential uses. - 2.7.11:

+For projects over 5 acres that are multifamily, mixed-use, or non-residential, no less than 10% of the development should be dedicated to public green space or open space.
 Options include greenways, parks, and trail connections.